hackages/hackjam-node-uber/README.md

 ### Middlewares
-Now that you now what routes are and that you used a pre written middleware let's write one ourselves 👍
+Now that you know what routes are and that you used a pre written middleware let's write one ourselves 👍

 Open `src/middlewares/authMiddleware.js` and find instructions there on how to write that one.